Child Care Support Program

 Other Support for Early Childhood Educators

-To learn about other supports available for Early Childhood Educators, visit www.ecebc.ca.
-The Early Childhood Educators of BC (ECEBC), in partnership with the Province of British Columbia, delivers the ECE Education Support Fund.
+- The Early Childhood Educators of BC (ECEBC), in partnership with the Province of British Columbia provides a broad range of professional development opportunities, training and resources including the ECE Education Support Fund.
+To learn more visit www.ecebc.ca